 Travel and Re-Entry

 Students on the J-1 visa generally may enter the US for the first time up to 30 days prior to the start date on the DS-2019 form.
-They may travel abroad and re-enter the US throughout their studies here, provided that they have a valid passport, a valid J-1 visa, and a current DS-2019 form endorsed on the back by one of the advisors in the McCulloch Center for Global Initiatives.
+They may travel abroad and re-enter the US throughout their studies here, provided that they have a valid passport, a valid J-1 visa, and a current DS-2019 form endorsed by one of the advisors in the McCulloch Center for Global Initiatives.

 30-Day "Grace Period" at Completion of Studies